-Source: Authors’ own analysis of the European Social Survey Round 8
+Source: Authors’ own analysis of the European Social Survey Round 8.

 The difference between the percentages of agreement and mean values of these variables before and after the launch is only statistically significant to agreement with ‘prevent poverty’.
-In the Unexpected Event During Survey Design, the chance of being part of the group pre-event or post-event is assumed to be ‘as good as random'.
+In the Unexpected Event During Survey design, the chance of being part of the group pre-event or post-event is assumed to be ‘as good as random’.
 However, considering that period after the event coincides with the final quarter of the data collection and the stratified sampling approach, it is reasonable to expect that it may contain a higher proportion of hard-to-reach respondents (e.g. employed, higher social class, younger respondents).
-Consequently, we conducted balance tests comparing these two groups and observed a higher likelihood of interviews being conducted with female respondents, younger respondents and students after the event, which suggests potential violation of the ignorability assumption (Muñoz, Falcó-Gimeno, and Hernández 2020).
-To address this issue, we pre-processed the data using entropy balancing (), a common method employed to generate balanced samples in the assessment of causal effects.
-Following the analytical strategy proposed by Munoz et al. (2020), we then created an ordinal regression model including a binary variable identifying the group interviewed before the campaign launch (control) and the one interviewed after the event (treatment).
+Consequently, we conducted balance tests comparing these two groups and observed a higher likelihood of interviews being conducted with female respondents, younger respondents and students after the event, which suggests potential violation of the ignorability assumption (Muñoz, Falcó-Gimeno and Hernández, 2020).
+To address this issue, we pre-processed the data using entropy balancing (Hainmueller, 2012), a common method employed to generate balanced samples in the assessment of causal effects.
+Following the analytical strategy proposed by Muñoz et al. (2020), we then created an ordinal regression model including a binary variable identifying the group interviewed before the campaign launch (control) and the one interviewed after the event (treatment).
 As we expect that participants who were interviewed in the next few days of the campaign launch were more exposed to the treatment compared to other participants, we also included in the model a variable denoting the temporal distance from the event (in number of days) as well as an interaction term between this variable and the treatment group.
 We also removed from the analysis respondents who indicate that they do not watch, listen or read news about politics or current affairs (9%), as they were unlikely exposed to the campaign.

-Figure 4.7 presents the estimates of the effect of being interviewed after the launch of the DSP campaign.
+Figure 4.7 presents the estimates of the effect of being interviewed after the launch of the Department of Social Protection campaign.
 No significant effects were found for the variables related to support for redistribution and the view that social benefits make people lazy.
-However, the model detects a statistically significant decrease on the level of agreement that social benefits prevents poverty among interviews conducted after the launch of the campaign compared to those interviewed, using different time-windows around the launch date..
+However, the model detects a statistically significant decrease on the level of agreement that social benefits prevents poverty among interviews conducted after the launch of the campaign compared to those interviewed, using different time windows around the launch date.
 As an additional robustness check, we replicated the same analysis with a different date arbitrarily chosen as the median of the control group (25 February 2017) and no significant effects were found for any of these variables comparing the interviews conducted before and after this date.